International Justice Mission: Programs

 Through Project Lantern, International Justice Mission worked to develop a model for combatting sex slavery and human trafficking that other organizations and agencies could use.
 In 2010, IJM reported the project documented a 79 percent decrease in the number of minors sold for sex in Cebu, Philippines.
 Project Lantern was funded by a $5 million grant from the Bill & Melinda Gates Foundation in 2006.

 In addition to its aforementioned work, International Justice Mission runs programs to train criminal justice departments and governments and provides legal aid.
 The organization runs programs to help victims recover from their time in forced labor.
 Additionally, IJM has endorsed proposed legislation in Washington, D.C., to enhance anti-trafficking efforts, including the End Modern Slavery Initiative.

 Investigations from third-party sources have presented some negative outcomes of IJM's work.
 A United States Agency for International Development-funded census of sex workers in Cambodia in 2003 found that underage prostitution increased in the area in the months following a series of brothel rescue missions organized by IJM.
 A researcher said that's because the girls have debt contracts and families are pressured to pay back those debts after the girls are rescued.
 The Nation reported that under Thai law at the time of specific raids in Thailand, voluntary sex workers faced deportation after raids.
 In the Philippines, The Nation reported, "a number of the women and girls" housed in a government-run facility following rescue missions escaped.
 In 2016, Holly Burkhalter, IJM's senior advisor for Justice System Transformation, said that within 10 years of working with the government in Cambodia, less than 1 percent of victims of sex trafficking were minors.

 Presidents George W. Bush and Barack Obama have both commended IJM for its work.
 During International Women's Day on 12 March 2004, Bush extolled the work of an IJM official in charge of anti-trafficking operations.
 Bush went on to state that the U.S. government would stand by IJM's mission to end sex slavery.
 In 2012, Obama said International Justice Mission was "truly doing the Lord's work" during the annual meeting of the Clinton Global Initiative.

-In 2014, a group of students at the University of Wisconsin Madison started a nonprofit coffee pop-up shop, called A Just Brew.
-This organization donates any profit from sales to help end slavery through the work of International Justice Mission.